rjshap/AutoSharesAPI/web-api/introduction.md

 Please review the API documentation.

-**To setup a developer environment, you first need to obtain connection keys.**
+**When you are ready to activate an AutoShares developer environment, you'll need to obtain connection keys.**

 [**Register for Developer Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)